Pope Clement VIII: Relations with France and Spain

 The most remarkable event of Clement VIII's reign was the reconciliation to the Church of Henry IV of France (1589–1610), after long negotiations, carried on with great dexterity through Cardinal Arnaud d'Ossat, that resolved the complicated situation in France.
 Henry embraced Catholicism on 25 July 1593.
 After a pause to assess Henry IV's sincerity, Clement VIII braved Spanish displeasure, and in the autumn of 1595, he solemnly absolved Henry IV, thus putting an end to the thirty years' religious war in France.

 Henry IV's friendship was of essential importance to the papacy two years later, when Alfonso II d'Este, Duke of Ferrara, died childless (27 October 1597), and the pope resolved to attach the stronghold of the Este family to the states of the Church.
 Though Spain and the Emperor Rudolf II encouraged Alfonso II's illegitimate cousin, Cesare d'Este, to withstand the pope, they were deterred from giving him any material aid by Henry IV's threats, and a Papal army entered Ferrara almost unopposed.

-In 159,8 Clement VIII won more credit for the papacy by bringing about a definite treaty of peace between Spain and France in the Peace of Vervins, which put an end to their long contest; he negotiated peace between France and the Duchy of Savoy as well.
+In 1598 Clement VIII won more credit for the papacy by bringing about a definite treaty of peace between Spain and France in the Peace of Vervins, which put an end to their long contest; he negotiated peace between France and the Duchy of Savoy as well.

 Long War

 In 1594, Clement VIII initiated an alliance of Christian European powers to take part in the war with the Ottoman Empire, fought mainly in Hungary, which would become known as the "Long Turkish War" and continue past Clement's own lifetime.
-Facilitated by the pope, a treaty of alliance was signed in Prague by Rudolf II, Holy Roman Emperor and Sigismund Báthory of Transylvania.
-Aron Vodă of Moldavia and Michael the Brave of Wallachia joined the alliance later that year.
+To that extent, he send out Aleksandar Komulović of Nona on a secret mission to Central and Eastern Europe to persuade their rulers, especially the Ottoman vassals Sigismund Báthory of Transylvania, Aron Vodă of Moldavia and Michael the Brave of Wallachia to switch sides.
+This was crowned with success as a treaty of alliance was signed in Prague by Rudolf II, Holy Roman Emperor and Sigismund Báthory in 1594.
+Aron Vodă and Michael the Brave joined the alliance later that year.
 Clement VIII himself lent the Emperor valuable assistance in men and money.
+His nephew Giovanni Francesco Aldobrandini led the papal contingent of 12,000 men personally and aided both in the successful retaking of Esztergom and of Visegrád in 1595.